ester-develeap/MessageApp/README.md

-README
+# README

 Flask message application

-    Simple  application that includes a ADD GET and DELETE requests.
+where vou can send, get and delete your messages

-Setup and run instructions:
+**Setup and run instructions:**

-Install the requirements into a virtualenv or your environment of choice
+1. Install the requirements into a virtualenv or your environment of choice

          pip install -r requirements.txt

     which includes
     flask,
     pytest

-then run the pytest command to run all the application's tests
+2. Run the pytest command to run all the application's tests

         pytest

-then run the application by
+3. Run the application by

         python app.py